Taras Hukalo, the author of the film “The Unknown Holocaust,” died

 In 2009 “The Unknown Holocaust” film was broadcast nationally in Ukraine as part of the national commemoration of the victims of the Holodomor – genocide.

 In 1992, Taras Hukalo visited Ukraine for the first time, and after that, he often visited his historical homeland.
-He was honored by the Ukrainian government and spoke at many institutions in Ukraine, including the Kyiv-Mohyla University, Ostrovska Academy, the universities of Chernihiv, and Nizhyn, as well as at many elementary and high schools.
+He was honoured by the Ukrainian government and spoke at many institutions in Ukraine, including the Kyiv-Mohyla University, Ostrovska Academy, the universities of Chernihiv, and Nizhyn, as well as at many elementary and high schools.

 Shortly after Ukrainian Independence, Taras helped initiate the first live satellite link between Canada and Ukraine and aided Ukraine in getting its unique country code, +380.
 In 2009, with the cooperation of the Ukrainian Ministry of Culture, he went on to spearhead a poster project about millennia of accomplishments and world contributions of Ukraine and Ukrainians, which became a highlight of Montreal and Toronto’s annual Ukrainian festivals.